🧠 The problem: why LLMs forget everything

 2. Recent notes → fresh context

-3. Old files → history, consulted only via search
+3. Old files → history, only consulted via search

 4. Sensitive data leaks